JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 });
 ```

-Note that in the `subscribe` method we listen for `change`s on the input; hence the `setValue` also uses jQuery's `change` method; it ensures this event is fired and that shiny will subsequently pick it up.
+Note that in the `subscribe` method we listen for `change`s on the input; hence the `setValue` also uses jQuery's `change` method; it ensures this event is fired and that Shiny will subsequently pick it up.

 <div class="rmdnote">
 <p>Make sure the <code>setValue</code> method triggers the event observed in <code>subscribe</code></p>